steadramon/ESPGeiger/docs/outputs/pulseout.md

 Recommended settings: `mode=1`, `cycles=2`, `freq=2500`.
 Tune `freq` to
 taste; lower sounds woodier, higher sounds tinnier.

-## Ideas: giving your Geiger counter a voice
+## Ideas

-The patterns above cover the basics.
-Some less obvious things you can do once Pulse Out is wired up:
+Some less obvious things you can do once Pulse Out is wired up.

-### Make the LED feel like radiation
+### LED fade that reads as intensity

-The `mode=2` exponential fade with `fade_shift=3` (the default) is already the classic "ping and afterglow" look that old physical Geiger counters had.
-Try `fade_shift=4` for a longer, dreamier decay (~500 ms).
-At high CPS the LED hovers near full brightness because each click retriggers the fade; at background CPM the LED settles between flashes.
-The result reads as "intensity" without any sigma calculation.
+The `mode=2` exponential fade with `fade_shift=3` (default) is the classic "ping and afterglow" look.
+Try `fade_shift=4` for a longer decay (~500 ms).
+At high CPS the LED hovers near full brightness because each click retriggers the fade; at background CPM it settles between flashes.

 ### High-visibility tube indicator

 Pair Pulse Out with a high-current LED (or a chain of LEDs through a MOSFET driver) on a desk-mounted lamp. `mode=2`, `fade_shift=2` (~100 ms fade) on a 1 W LED makes a desk lamp react to background radiation visibly across a room.
-Useful for demos and classroom kit.
+Good for demos and classroom kit.

 ### Click-and-flash in sync

 If you're already running [Audio Tick](/output/audiotick) on an ESP32, also configure Pulse Out on a free GPIO with `mode=0`, `pulse_us=20000`.
-Each pulse fires both at the same time, so the audible click and the visible flash arrive together.
-Cheap "stereo feedback" that costs one LED and one resistor.
+Each pulse fires both at the same time, so the audible click and the visible LED flash arrive together.

-### Multi-station "wave"
+### Multi-station variation

-If you have several ESPGeiger units side by side (a teaching kit, a fleet of test stations, a sensor array), give each one Pulse Out on an LED in `mode=2`.
-The per-device voice variation means their fades have slightly different decay characters and click widths, so the array flickers asymmetrically rather than all flashing in identical lockstep.
+Several ESPGeigers side by side (teaching kit, test fleet, sensor array): give each one Pulse Out on an LED in `mode=2`.
+The per-device voice variation gives each unit a slightly different fade decay and click width, so the array doesn't flash in identical lockstep.
-A small detail, but it makes a group of units look alive instead of identical.

-### Telltale "I am alive" pip
+### Background-CPM piezo tick

 Pair a low-CPS source with `mode=1`, `cycles=2`, `freq=4000` driving a passive piezo.
 Even at background CPM (~30/min) the piezo fires a clean short tick every couple of seconds, audible across a small room without being intrusive.
-Drop the buzzer into the case as a soft heartbeat for the device.

 ### Headphone tick output

 `mode=0`, `pulse_us=300-800` straight into the attenuator pattern (10
 kohm + 4.7 kohm + 1 uF, see Patterns above) plugged into headphones
-gives you a portable Geiger counter you can wear with the device sitting on a desk.
-Great for field walks if your tube has decent sensitivity.
+gives you a portable Geiger counter you can wear while the device sits on a desk.
+Good for field walks if the tube has decent sensitivity.

-### Door / motion-sensor feel

-Wire Pulse Out as `mode=2` LED fade into a window-mounted bright LED or a strip of NeoPixels (drive them through a level shifter).
-The afterglow plus the per-device voice character makes the system feel like a science-fiction prop rather than a piece of test equipment.
-Lean into it.

 ## Comparison with Audio Tick